apitally/apitally-py/README.md

 <p align="center"><b>Your refreshingly simple REST API companion.</b></p>

-<p align="center"><i>Apitally offers API traffic monitoring and integrated API key management that is extremely easy to set up and use with new and existing API projects.
-No assumptions made about your infrastructure, no extra tools for you to host and maintain, no data privacy worries.</i></p>
+<p align="center"><i>Apitally offers busy engineering teams a simple and affordable API monitoring and API key management solution that is easy to set up and use with new and existing API projects.</i></p>

 <p align="center">🔗 <b><a href="https://apitally.io" target="_blank">apitally.io</a></b></p>